calimero-network/docs/docs/core-concepts/identity.md

 A **root key** is the master identity for a user or node.
 It's typically:

-- Generated from a blockchain wallet (NEAR, Ethereum, etc.)
+- Generated from a NEAR wallet
 - Used for high-level operations (creating contexts, managing memberships)
 - Stored securely (hardware wallet, keychain, etc.)